Roblox/roact/docs/api-reference.md

 end
 ```

-As with `setState`, you can set a value to `Roact.None` to remove it from the state.
+As with `setState`, you can set use the constant `Roact.None` to remove a field from the state.

 !!! note
 	`getDerivedStateFromProps` is a *static* lifecycle method.
 It does not have access to `self`, and must be a pure function.